 \subsection{2PCF multipoles}

 We estimate the full three-dimensional 2PCF of all possible combinations of data catalogues (DD), with 500 bins in $-1 \leq \mu \leq 1$ and 25 bins in $0\,\mathrm{Mpc}/h \leq d \leq 150\,\mathrm{Mpc}/h$ according to Eq.~\eqref{eq:ls}.
+This leads to $d$-bin widths of $\Delta d = 6\,\mathrm{Mpc}/h$.
 For each DD pair, we estimate the 2PCF using different types of random catalogues (C), which can be either Poisson-sampled random catalogues (R) or glass-like random catalogues (G), and different values of $\alpha$.
 For each of these cases, we perform 20 independent estimates of the 2PCF, using independent pairs of the same type of random catalogue.
 From each full 2PCF estimate, we proceed to estimate the monopole, dipole and quadrupole ($\ell=0$, $\ell=1$, $\ell=2$) following Eq.~\eqref{eq:multipole}.